twaddlac/bota_docker/README.md

     H-2-IAb
     H-2-IAd

-For instance, if you have a genome that is the EGD-e strain of Listeria monocytogenes in fastA format: \"L.monocytogenes\_EGD-e.fa\", and you want to find out the epitodes that could be presented by mouse \"H-2-IAb\", you could run:
+For instance, if you have a genome that is the EGD-e strain of Listeria monocytogenes in fastA format: "L.monocytogenes_EGD-e.fa", and you want to find out the epitodes that could be presented by mouse "H-2-IAb", you could run:

     python pipeline/BOTA.py -i test/L.monocytogenes_EGD-e.fa -o test/Listeria.BOTA/ -t 2 --allele H-2-IAb